smartgic/ansible-role-prepi/README.md

 prepi_cpu_governor: performance

 # Use fast DNS nameservers (CloudFlare and Google)
-# Keep in mind that if you are using a DHCP server these DNS nameservers will be overrided sooner or later
+# Keep in mind that if you are using a DHCP server these changes will be override
 prepi_nameservers:
   - 1.1.1.1
   - 8.8.8.8